opattison/olivermakes/_posts/2016-01-24-aws-tls-certificate-with-jekyll.md

 These are only *my* notes for configuration – there’s a reason I left out the word “you” from this account.
 I hope that this guide is helpful for anyone working on a similar challenge but I have not covered all of the ways that this process could go wrong.
 I discovered some of these methods through reading accounts of AWS configuration, some from Amazon’s official documentation, and others from trial and error.

 It was completely worth doing and I’d highly recommend it to anyone who is already using AWS to host a static site.
+Other people have followed this guide and successfully used CloudFront to host a TLS site – let me know how it goes if you try it!

 {% capture endnote %}
+## Update (2016-10-12)

+CloudFront [now supports HTTP/2](https://aws.amazon.com/about-aws/whats-new/2016/09/amazon-cloudfront-now-supports-http2/)!
+The new implementation of HTTP has [potentially positive performance implications](https://http2.github.io).
+This can only be enabled by setting up TLS, and is turned on by default with new CloudFront distributions.

 ## Further reading

 ### Why moving to TLS is important